MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Experiments

 \section{Experiments}

-In the experimental section, we first evaluate the performance of the visual-inertial integration on the public KITTI-360\cite{liao_kitti-360_2022} and SubT-MRS\cite{zhao_subt-mrs_2024} datasets, including both the real-time SLAM and global optimization stages.
+In the experimental section, we first evaluate the visual-inertial integration performance of the system on the public KITTI-360\cite{liao_kitti-360_2022} and SubT-MRS\cite{zhao_subt-mrs_2024} datasets, including both the real-time SLAM and global optimization stages.
 Subsequently, we assess the performance of the visual-inertial-GNSS fusion on our self-collected Wuhan urban dataset.
 Monocular camera information is used for all the tests.